EOHanlon243/old-website/_posts/2021-11-08-submariner-project.md

 > The Submariner Project was a joint collaboration project between the University of Portsmouth and the Royal Navy.
 The project involved creating an accurate Navy Submarine simulator that would later be used in Navy recruitment events.
 The goal of the simulation is to traverse the sea in the submarine and spot a target vessle (indicated by a red flag).

 ---
+As the final project of my first year of University, I was chosen to be part of Team Submariner.
+This team was hand selected to produce a project for an external client.
+The client being The Royal Navy.

+The project in question was a virtual reality (VR) submarine simulation, where two people took roles on a submarine.
+It was required to create two separate roles for the game.
+Firstly, the Planesman, who operates the bow or stern diving planes of a submarine.
+The second being a Periscope Operator who operates a periscope to observe surrounds and provides information about their location.
+They would work together with the objective of identifying a target vessel (marked with a red flag).

+The goal of the project was to increase engagement of people attending recruitment events, in hopes of getting more people to sign up for the navy.
+Due to this, the simulation it would have to be small in terms of playtime and scale.
+Therefore, the playtime would range between 90 – 120 seconds, allowing more people to play it throughout the event.
+Additionally, as this was a simulation, it was expected to look and act as realistically as possible whilst having VR functionality.

+Due to the nature of this project and our client, an NDA was needed to be signed before the Navy could supply use with information of the project.
+This also include assets and other useful resources and documentation.
+The limitations of COVID-19 also prevented us from observing a submarine in person, instead we would receive a 3D scan as reference.

+Unfortunately, as Christmas was very close, it would have to wait at least five weeks before the NDA could be processed, and the resources could be sent over.
+Due to the lack of information from the navy and lack of leadership from our leader at the time, we had no clear starting point for the project.

+Since the beginning of the project, I felt uneasy as not only did I not feel like I deserved to work on this project, having much less experience with general game development than everyone else, but also the fact that the Royal Navy was our client.
+These worries, alongside the lack of management from our leader led me to not participate within the project for the first month or so.

+During this time, a game jam for creating the first prototype of the simulation was planned out.
+As I saw this as a proper start to the project, I was prepared to join them in efforts to make a start on the project, however, due to personal reasons, I was unable to attend.
+The game jam led to a working prototype with some basic game features working.

+As many of the gameplay tasks were being covered by some of the other teammates, my first task within the project was to create and implement some undersea terrain, along with a few islands that would be used as the world for our game.
+With a little guidance from my team, I began to look into software that I can use to create / generate terrain.

 ### Terragen 4 -